Dr. Kathy Sullivan Keynote Speaker

 Dr. Kathy Sullivan's Biography

-Dr. Kathy Sullivan is a distinguished scientist, astronaut and executive.
-She was one of the first six women to join the NASA astronaut corps and holds the distinction of being the first American woman to walk in space.
-Her submersible dive to the Challenger Deep in June of 2020 made her the first person to both orbit the planet and reach its deepest point, as well as the first woman to dive to full ocean depth.
+Dr. Kathryn Sullivan has a long career as a distinguished scientist, astronaut and executive.
+She was one of the first six women to join the NASA astronaut corps in 1978 and holds the distinction of being the first American woman to walk in space.
+Her submersible dive to the Challenger Deep in June of 2020 made her a triple Guinness World Record holder, as the most vertical person in the world, the first person to both orbit the planet and reach its deepest point, and the first woman to dive to full ocean depth.